lkrms/pretty-php/docs/PSR-12.md

----
-draft: true
----

 # PSR-12

-This document describes what happens when strict [PSR-12] / [PER Coding Style] compliance is enforced with `--psr12`, and explains how (and why) `pretty-php`'s default style is not quite 100% compliant.
+This document describes what happens when strict [PSR-12] / [PER Coding Style] compliance is enforced, and explains how (and why) `pretty-php`'s default style is not quite 100% compliant.

+## Options

+The following options are applied automatically when strict PSR-12 compliance is
+enabled:

+- `--space=4`
+- `--eol lf`
+- `--heredoc-indent hanging`

+And these are ignored:

+- ~~`--one-true-brace-style`~~
+- ~~`--no-sort-imports`~~

 ## Rules

-Enabled:
+In strict PSR-12 mode, these rules are enabled and cannot be disabled:

 - `StrictExpressions`
 - `StrictLists`
-- `SortImports`
+- `SortImports` (sort order is not specified, but import statements must be grouped by class, then function, then constant as per [PSR-12, section 3])
 - `DeclarationSpacing`

-Suppressed:
+And these rules cannot be enabled:

 - `AlignLists`
 - `PreserveOneLineStatements`